-- Point of Care.
+- Points of Care.
 As a market leader, we expect to continue expansion into this product market as customers increase the use of our dispensing systems in more areas within their hospitals and increasingly in ambulatory care settings.
-However, we recognize that the current macroeconomic environment, with significant labor constraints, may impact our customers' considerations in the near term when they are determining whether to implement new workflows that may affect those same stressed labor pools.
-As we are largely through the replacement cycle of our previous generation of automated dispensing systems, we are seeing demand moderate.
-We continue to invest in next-generation point of care enhancements and solutions and believe that customers will upgrade their current installed base over time as we deliver these new solutions to market.
+Macroeconomic trends in our target market continue to improve as health system margins and volumes increase and stabilize in the post-pandemic environment.
+This positive trajectory is expected to drive increased demand for system modernization through automation, software, and analytics.
+We are seeing customers seek to maximize the value of existing automated dispensing system investments and continue to invest in next-generation enhancements and solutions for points of care.
+We believe that customers will upgrade their current installed base over time as we deliver these new solutions to market.
 We also believe there is an opportunity for us to expand this offering and define a new standard for dispensing systems in ambulatory settings.
-We believe our current solutions within the Point of Care market and new innovation and services will continue to help customers drive improved clinical and financial outcomes. - Central Pharmacy and IV Compounding.
+We believe our current solutions for Points of Care and new innovations and services will continue to help customers drive improved clinical and financial outcomes. - Central Pharmacy and IV Compounding.
 This market represents the beginning of the medication management process in acute care settings, and we believe it is a significant automation opportunity for high volumes of manual, repetitive, and error-prone processes that are often common in pharmacies today.
 Manual medication dispensing processes are usually labor intensive, error-prone, and may lead to excess medication waste and expirations for our healthcare partners.
 Automating the central pharmacy dispensing process should enable customers to reallocate pharmacy labor, enhance dispensing accuracy and patient safety, and reduce medication waste and expirations.
-Likewise, the manual compounding of sterile IV preparations can be error-prone and create significant patient safety risks, and outsourcing sterile IV compounding could lead to increased medication costs and lack of access to needed medications as a result of being unable to source medications when they are required.
+Likewise, the manual compounding of sterile IV preparations can be error-prone and create significant patient safety risks, and outsourcing sterile IV compounding could lead to increased medication costs and lack of access to needed medications due to an inability to source medications when they are required.
 As a result, we believe IV automation provides a significant opportunity to enhance patient safety and reduce costs.
 We anticipate that these technology-enabled services will become more critical as health systems continue to face labor shortages, increased financial pressure, and supply chain disruptions.